-Beaches in or near England’s Marine Protected Areas have the same levels of litter as those in unprotected areas, new research shows.
+Beaches in or near England’s Marine Protected Areas have the same levels of litter as those in unprotected areas

 A new study has found “No difference” in the amount of human-generated litter present inside or outside British Marine Protected Areas (MPAs).

 The University of Exeter, Natural England and the Marine Conservation Society used data from Marine Conservation Society beach cleans.
 They found MPAs in the South East and South West had the highest levels of shore-based litter.

 “Our work has found that MPAs, which often contain sensitive marine habitats and species, are exposed to litter much in the same way as non-protected sites,” said Dr Sarah Nelms, of the University of Exeter.

 MPAs have no physical boundaries so, to protect them from any potential impacts of litter, we need to take a whole-system approach and reduce the overall amount of litter being released into the environmentDr Sarah Nelms

 Dr Hazel Selley, Marine Specialist from Natural England who commissioned the work, said: “A clean, healthy and biologically diverse marine environment is immensely valuable, for the economy in coastal communities, for our charismatic wildlife and – once we can travel again – for the mental well-being benefits of spending time by the sea.

 - A plastic bottle left on the beach may last for more than 450 years in the marine environment.

 2. Plastic makes up the vast majority of marine litter, and unfortunately never truly goes away.